SaiSwetha00/SaiSwetha00/README.md

 - Calculator
   Developed a basic calculator application using HTML,CSS, and JavaScript with DOM manipulation.

-- To-Do List
+- to-do list
-  A Simple to-do list web application using HTML,CSS and JavaScript that allows users to add,complete and delete tasks.
+ A simple to-do list web application using HTML, CSS, and JavaScript that allows users to add, complete, and delete tasks.

 ---

 ## 🎯 Interests